How to prevent or fix a web browser being hijacked

 When installing free programs, such as KaZaA, read the disclaimers and watch for additional programs that are being installed.
 Many times these programs are supported by automatically installing spyware programs.

-If you no longer use these programs on a regular basis, uninstalling these programs will (but not always) also uninstall any associated software that is included with them.
+If you no longer use these programs on a regular basis, uninstalling them can (but not always) also uninstall any associated software that is included with them.

-All of the legitimate companies that install toolbars onto your computer should be able to be removed through the Add/Remove programs icon in the control panel.
-Some examples include the Alexa Toolbar, ASK, Google Toolbar, Yahoo Toolbar, and Windows Live Toolbar.
+Any legitimate company's toolbars should be removable using the Add/Remove programs tool.
+Some examples of these toolbars include the Alexa Toolbar, Ask Toolbar, Google Toolbar, Yahoo Toolbar, and Windows Live Toolbar.

 Restore browser settings

 Some web pages and programs are designed to automatically change your browser's settings.
-For example, a web page or program may automatically change your default home page to an alternate home page.
-These issues can be corrected by following the below steps.
+For example, a web page or program may automatically change your default homepage to an alternative one.
+These issues can be corrected by following the steps below.

-- Close all browser windows so that only one window is open.
+- Close any extra browser windows so that only one window is open.

-- Correct the settings changed, such as changing your home page back to your original home page.
-Additional help and information about changing your browser's settings can be found on our browser help pages.
+- Correct the settings changed, such as changing your homepage back to your original homepage.
+For additional information about changing your browser's settings, see our browser help index.

-- Once the settings have been changed and applied, close out of the browser window.
+- Once the settings are changed and applied, close your browser.

 - The next time the browser is opened it should have the correct settings.
-However, if the site that changed your browser settings is visited again, it is likely that the settings will be changed again.
-This issue can be prevented with many of the spyware or adware programs that are available today.
+However, if the site that changed your browser settings is visited again, the settings could be changed again.
+This issue can be prevented with many of the spyware or adware removal programs that are available today.

-Because of the ever-growing threat of these programs, many companies have developed programs that help prevent, detect, and remove these infections.
-Below is a listing of a few of the programs you may wish to consider.
+Many companies have developed programs that help prevent, detect, and remove infections related to browser hijacking.
+Below is a listing of a few of the programs you may want to consider.

-A computer can have any number of spyware programs installed at the same time and it's recommended that you have more than one to ensure your computer is not infected.
-When running these programs if the spyware returns after rebooting the computer boot the computer into Safe Mode and run the spyware programs while in Safe Mode.
+A computer can have any number of spyware removal programs installed at the same time; we recommend you have more than one as a failsafe.
+If any spyware returns after rebooting the computer, boot the computer into Safe Mode and run the spyware removal program(s) again.